myers2004/5300_final/README.md

 # Ohio State University Physics 5300 Final Project

 ## Objectives
-To push Jupyter  that satisfy the requirements listed in the Final Probem Set
+To upload a Jupyter notebook to satisfy the requirements listed in the Final Probem Set